VisionDepth/VisionDepth3D/README.md

 Go to the official PyTorch website to find the best install command for your setup:
 🔗 [ https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

+install Pytorch-Cuda 12.8 or which CUDA version you are running

-if you are running Cuda 12.8 install Pytorch(nightly)-Cuda 12.8, if that doesnt work use 12.6 version
+if you are running AMD GPU select CPU build

 - Once Pytorch and all dependancies are installed update the batch script for system you are running and run the following command:
 ```